-Area of Specialist Support and Links Notes 2.
-Government Services and Funding You may be eligible for financial assistance from government programs if you have motor neurone disease 2.1.
-Aged under 65 years - the National Disability Insurance Scheme (NDIS) is a Government program for people aged under 65 years seeking information, advice and access to services.
-The NDIS provides community linking and individualised support, including funding, for people with permanent and significant disability, their families and carers.
+2. Government Services and Funding

+You may be eligible for financial assistance from government programs if you have motor neurone disease

+- 2.1.
+Aged under 65 years the National Disability Insurance Scheme (NDIS) is a Government program for people aged under 65 years seeking information, advice and access to services.
+The NDIS provides community linking and individualised support, including funding, for people with permanent and significant disability.
 If you have NDIS funding while under 65, you can continue with NDIS funding over age 65 in most circumstances.
-Before contacting NDIS read the MND NSW NDIS Pre-Planning Resource 2.2.
-Aged 65 years and over - My Aged Care is the Government gateway to all aged care services.
+Before contacting the NDIS, read MND NSW Guide: NDIS What's it all about - 2.2.
+Aged 65 years and over My Aged Care is the Government gateway to all aged care services.
 Information about services and some funding for domestic assistance, personal care, meal services and nursing care.
-The funding program or package through which you access aged care services at home will determine how much you will need to pay 3.
-Multidisciplinary Care Multidisciplinary Care is provided by medical and allied health professionals from a variety of disciplines who work together to address as many of a person's health and other needs as possible.
+The funding program or package through which you access aged care services at home will determine how much you will need to pay.

+3. Multidisciplinary Care

+Multidisciplinary Care is provided by medical and allied health professionals from a variety of disciplines, who work together to address as many of a person's health and other needs as possible.
 Allied health professionals are health professionals who are not doctors, dentists or nurses.
-Allied health professionals include dietitians, occupational therapists, physiotherapists, psychologists, social workers and speech pathologists 3.1.
-You may have a multidisciplinary team at your multidisciplinary MND Clinic and/or in your Local Health District 3.2.
-To find individual medical and allied health professionals 3.2.1. if you are a NDIS participant see your NDIS Personal Portal and search under 'provider locator' to find your providers by profession or budget 3.2.2. if you are aged 65 years and over see My Aged Care 3.2.3. ask your general practitioner, MND Advisor or search using the link by discipline below 3.3.
-The Dietitian provides advice that helps to ensure the MND person is eating and drinking angues to maintain unsight angurgulant and drinking enough to maintain weight, energy levels and enjoyment of food advice about symptoms that may affect eating and drinking guidance on nutritional supplements and tube feeding also see below 9.7 Nutritional Needs
+Allied health professionals include dietitians, occupational therapists, physiotherapists, psychologists, social workers and speech pathologists

+- 3.1.
+You may have a multidisciplinary team at your multidisciplinary MND Clinic and/or in your Local Health District - 3.2.
+To find individual medical and allied health professionals - 3.2.1. if you are a NDIS participant see your NDIS Personal Portal and search under 'provider locator' to find your providers by profession or budget - 3.2.2. if you are aged 65 years and over see My Aged Care - 3.2.3. ask your general practitioner, MND Advisor, Support Coordinator or search using the link by discipline below. - 3.3.
+The Dietitian provides - advice that helps to ensure you are eating and drinking enough to maintain weight, energy levels and enjoyment of food - advice about symptoms that may affect eating and drinking - guidance on nutritional supplements and tube feeding - also see below 9.7 Nutritional Needs - 3.4.
+The Occupational Therapist provides advice about - function and independence including mobility and driving, and using a phone, computer device or tablet - assistive technology/equipment and home modifications - reducing risk of skin pressure areas also see 9.6 Mobility, Movement and Joints, 9.7 Nutritional Needs, 9.4 Fatigue, 9.2 Breathing and Secretion/Saliva Management, 9.10 Speech and Communication Needs, 9.8 Pain Management, 9.5 Insomnia, 9.1 Bladder and Bowel Management, 9.3 Cognition